JSON Bodies

 print(r.json()["json"]) # {"hello": "world", "n": 42}

 The json= kwarg handles serialization and sets Content-Type: application/json.
-Already serialized the body?
-Use data= and set the header yourself.
+If the body is already serialized, pass it via data= and set the header yourself.

 const { Session } = require("httpcloak");